gdt050579/AppCUI-rs/docs/chapter-5/folder_selection_dialogs.md

 # Folder Selection Dialog

-A folder selection dialog is usually used whenever your application needs to select a folder where some data will be saved or loaded from.
+A folder selection dialog is usually used when your application needs to choose a folder from which data will be loaded or to which data will be saved.

 <img src="img/folder_select.png" width=500/>